technology-toolbox/website/content/blog/jjameson/2012/01/06/building-technologytoolbox-com-part-10.md

 title: Using the Entity Framework and LINQ to list the most popular posts from Subtext (a.k.a.
 Building TechnologyToolbox.com, part 10)
 date: 2012-01-06T03:04:06-07:00
 description:
-  "In my previous post, I shared the inner workings of the \"Most Recent Posts\" section on the Technology Toolbox home page.
-In this post, I'll show you how I built on that foundation to generate the content for the \"Most Popular Posts\" section."
+  'In my previous post, I shared the inner workings of the "Most Recent Posts" section on the Technology Toolbox home page.
+In this post, I''ll show you how I built on that foundation to generate the content for the "Most Popular Posts" section.'
 aliases:
   [
     "/blog/jjameson/archive/2012/01/05/building-technologytoolbox-com-part-10.aspx",